MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/run-scan-microsoft-defender-antivirus.md

 > [!IMPORTANT]
 > Microsoft Defender Antivirus runs in the context of the [LocalSystem](/windows/win32/services/localsystem-account) account when performing a local scan.
 For network scans, it uses the context of the device account.
 If the domain device account doesn't have appropriate permissions to access the share, the scan won't work.
 Ensure that the device has permissions to the access network share.

-## Use Microsoft Endpoint Manager to run a scan
+## Use Microsoft Intune to run a scan

 1. Go to the Microsoft Intune admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and log in.